 In addition, when you file a claim with your insurance company, there are certain policy conditions that must be satisfied.
 Failure to do so can reduce your settlement amount or even cause your claim to be denied.
 Your public adjuster will advise you on what to do to satisfy those policy conditions.

 Just because the insurance company’s adjuster makes an oral statement, or the insurance company makes a decision concerning your loss, it does not necessarily mean it is a fact.
-It is not uncommon for the insurance company to misinterpret its own policy or forget to apply Texas statutes and case law that may supersede their policy.
+It is not uncommon for the insurance company to misinterpret its own policy or forget to apply your states statutes and case law that may supersede their policy.
 That is where a public adjuster makes a big difference.

 If you feel a previous claim was underpaid, we will aid you in re-opening it and work diligently to get you a fairer, often bigger settlement.
 You have three years from the date of the loss to re-open a claim.